MELT & POUR SOAP

 Adding Silky Skin Options – Or – Optional Ingredients

-Note: the additives may effect the final appearance of your final soap bar in terms of colour and clarity.
+- Note: the additives may affect the final appearance of your final soap bar in terms of color and clarity.

 Adding Embedded Objects